 COLAZAL is indicated for the treatment of mildly to moderately active ulcerative colitis (UC) in patients 5 years of age and older.

-Important Safety Information about COLAZAL
+Important Safety Information for COLAZAL (balsalazide disodium) Capsules

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch/ or call 1-800-FDA-1088.